 Armstrong admits doping, but mea culpa poses more questions

-Lance Armstrong gets away with it on Oprah (Image: Supplied)
+Lance Armstrong discusses his history of doping on Oprah (Image: Supplied)

 It has finally happened – Lance Armstrong has publicly admitted to doping to achieve his seven Tour de France titles.

 Asked by Oprah Winfrey at the commencement of their interview to answer ‘yes’ or ‘no’ to the question that he doped during his career, Armstrong answered in the affirmative.

 It finally drew to an end to an episode which for people like British investigative journalist David Walsh was akin to like shaking hands with smoke – you could see it, taste it and smell it but you couldn’t get your hands on it

 Early on in the interview there was the occasional Lance smirk, something that has often been his visage when under questioning.
 It is not always a look that endears his answers with the conviction of his words.

 He was at times very candid when discussing his reign of error – saying, ‘The story was so perfect for so long … a mythic perfect story and it wasn’t true.
 I am a flawed character.
 All the fault and blame lies on me.’

 Tellingly, when asked by Oprah Winfrey why he was choosing to come out and tell the truth now, his response left a lot to be desired – ‘I don’t have a great answer … It is too late for most people … I view this situation as one big lie.’